-- If you applied to Ryerson on an OUAC 101 or OUAC 105 form, go to the OUAC website and log into your application using your OUAC Username and Password.
+- If you applied to Toronto Metropolitan University on an OUAC 101 or OUAC 105 form, go to the OUAC website, external link and log into your application using your OUAC Username and Password.
 Select ‘Review and Change Your Completed Application’ and review and change your program choices, contact information and/or academic information.

-- The OUAC will notify Ryerson, and the other universities you applied to, of your changes within three business days.
+- The OUAC will notify Toronto Metropolitan, and the other universities you applied to, of your changes within three business days.

-- For students who receive an offer after August 1, all changes to your personal and contact information must be made by you in RAMSS (your Ryerson student account).
+- For students who receive an offer after August 1, all changes to your personal and contact information must be made by you in RAMSS (your Toronto Metropolitan University student account).

-Admission decisions are based on the information we have available at the time we review your application.
-Your application will be processed subject to admission and selection criteria and space availability when your material is received (check Admission Decision Release Dates).
+Admission decisions are based on the information available when we review your application.
+Your application is subject to both admission criteria as well as available space when your material is received.
+Check Admission Decision Release Dates for more details.

-If you receive a conditional Offer of Admission, proof that you have met the condition(s) must be received at Ryerson Undergraduate Admissions by the conditional submission deadline specified in your Offer of Admission.
+If you receive a conditional Offer of Admission, you must provide Toronto Metropolitan University Undergraduate Admissions with proof that you have met the condition(s).
+This proof must be received by the conditional submission deadline included in your Offer of Admission.

 Official Letter and Verification Requests

-Registered Education Savings Plans (RESP) may require you to confirm your enrolment at Ryerson in order to access these savings.
+Registered Education Savings Plans (RESP) may require you to confirm your enrolment at Toronto Metroplitan in order to access these savings.
 You can request an RESP Verification of Enrolment after you accept your Offer of Admission.
-Ryerson will release your RESP Verification of Enrolment when any/all conditions in your Offer of Admission have been satisfied.
+Toronto Metropolitan will release your RESP Verification of Enrolment when any/all conditions in your Offer of Admission have been satisfied.
 See New Students for details.

-Once you receive an Offer of Admission visit Approved Students for the three essential steps required to reserve your space at Ryerson.
+Once you receive an Offer of Admission visit Approved Students for the three essential steps required to reserve your space at Toronto Metropolitan.
 After completing these three steps, check out New Students to be ready for the start of class.